Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

-where the left-hand side square commutes tautologically, the right-hand side square follows from the definition of a symmetric monoidal comonad morphism, whereas the central square is from the definition of a Cocteau category. \end{proof}
+where the left-hand side square commutes tautologically, the right-hand side square follows from the definition of a symmetric monoidal comonad morphism, whereas the central square is from the definition of a $\Sigma$-assemblage. \end{proof}